 But Elijah didn’t give up or lose hope.
 He knew that God had promised rain and IF God promised rain, the rain would surely come.
 He spoke to the king with confidence when he told him to eat and prepare for heavy rain.

 Today, what is keeping you from praying for rain and living a life of listening to God?
 What is holding you back from believing that the God of 1 Kings 18 has heavy rain stored up for you?
 Are you faithfully following Him and living a life of expectation – waiting and looking for His blessings?
-Are you continually praying for rain?
+Are you continually praying for rain and waiting on God?

 Sometimes, it seems like we pray for the same things for a long time.
 Just like Elijah prayed over and over for the rain.
 In actuality, Elijah had probably been praying for rain for three years.
 He was away from home, living in the wilderness, waiting for the birds to bring his meals each day.

-Write down those three years in the wilderness when God has fed you with ravens and kept you safe.
-Write down the answers you have received.
+Write down those years in the wilderness when God has fed you with ravens and kept you safe.
+Write down the answers you have received after waiting on Him.
 Look for those promises that God has given in the Bible and start claiming those Bible promises as you pray for your children.

 Keep praying for rain!
 Keep watching for those rain clouds.
 Keep your eyes fixed on Jesus and His answers to your prayers.